clarissalabrum/math4610-1/frontMatter/preface.md

 ## Preface for Math 4610 Fundamentals of Computational Mathematics

-The content in this repository is a work in progress at Utah State University.
+The content in this repository is a work in progress at Utah State University (USU).
 There will be (are) several contributors to this work.
 First the students in this course have taught the author more and better computing tricks.
 This is due to the fact that students tend to keep up on new and better computational toys than one aging professor.
 The author has learned and forgotten enumerable coding languages and tricks over a number decades.
 It is expected that other instructors of Math 4610 at Utah State